 Should You Buy?

-The AKG K701 has been around for a long time, yet it still keeps up with more modern options.
-An impressive feat and a testament to the superb team at AKG.
+The AKG K701 has been around for a long time, yet it still keeps up with more modern headphones.
+It is an impressive feat and a testament to the superb team at AKG.
+But the choice to go for a non-detachable cable is one I can’t get behind.

-While it is not a perfect pair of headphones, the fantastic sound profile is hard to resist.
-Warm, detailed, and very accurate.
-Ideal for day-to-day listening but also a good choice for serious studio work.
-If you want a stylish and capable pair of open-backed headphones, these are a great buy.
+While the AKG K701 is far from a perfect pair of headphones, the fantastic sound profile is hard to resist.
+Highly detailed, very accurate, and ideal for serious studio work.
+If you want a stylish and capable pair of open-backed headphones and can look past some flaws, these are a great investment.